krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

     The history of Little's Law and its relationship to the presence calculus is discussed in detail in our theory track post [A Deep Dive into Little's Law](./littles_law_history.html).

-On its own, the calculus provides a precisely defined set of modeling and computational primitives (shown in [@fig:key-concepts]) for analyzing the history and evolution of time-varying signal systems—structures about which we can make mathematically provable claims.
+On its own, the calculus provides a precisely defined set of computational primitives (shown in [@fig:key-concepts]) for analyzing the history and evolution of flow processes—structures about which we can make mathematically provable claims.

 We can then use these primitives to construct richer, more expressive